SyeTaha/CPP-Experiments/README.md

 - **src:** Contains the source code for various experiments.

-  - **Animations:** C++ programs for creating animations and graphical effects within the command-line interface (CLI).
+  - **Animations:** C++ programs for creating animations and graphical effects including frame-by-frame animation rendering and compilation, in addition to CLI animations.
 Experiment with various animation techniques and effects.

   - **Image-Processing:** C++ code related to image processing experiments.
 Explore different techniques for manipulating and analyzing images.